DS4PS/Data-Science-Class/README.md

 # Data-Science-Class

-Director for all files for the Foundations of Data Science I, II and III course sequence.
+Repository for all files for the Foundations of Data Science I, II and III course sequence.

 ## Data Science Foundations I: Data Programming